rifat-24/Car-Showroom-Management-System/README.md

-Showroom Management System (Redmi cars Shop Example) Overview
+🚗📱 Showroom Management System (Redmi cars Shop Example) 🌟 Overview

-This is a Java-based console application that simulates a showroom management system.
+This is a Java-based console application that simulates a Redmi cars showroom management system.
 It allows the user to:

-Add Showrooms, Employees, Cars, and Redmi Mobiles.
+🏢 Add Showrooms, Employees, and cars;

-View details of all entries.
+📄 View details of all entries

-Manage the showroom inventory in a structured way.
+📊 Manage showroom inventory in a structured way

-This project is primarily created for learning object-oriented programming concepts like inheritance and polymorphism in Java.
+This project is primarily created to demonstrate object-oriented programming concepts like inheritance and polymorphism in Java.

-Features
+🛠 Features

+Showroom Details

-Add Showroom Details – Name, Address, Manager, Total Employees, Total Cars.
+Name, Address, Manager, Total Employees, Total Mobiles

+Employee Details

-Add Employee Details – Employee ID, Name, Age.
+Employee ID, Name, Age

+Cars Details

-Add Car Details – Car Name, Color, Price, Type.
+Model Name, Color, Price;

+View All Details

+Show all data in a formatted way

+Console-based Menu System

+Easy-to-navigate user interface

-Key Concepts Demonstrated
+💡 Key Concepts Demonstrated
-1. Inheritance
+1️⃣ Inheritance

-The Employees, Cars, and Redmi classes inherit from the base class Showroom.
+Employees,   originally Cars inherit from the base class Showroom

-This allows them to reuse properties (like showroom name or manager) and reduce duplicate code.
+This allows them to reuse common properties like showroom name or manager, reducing duplicate code.

+Example:

+public class Employees extends Showroom implements utility { ... }

-2. Polymorphism
+2️⃣ Polymorphism

-All classes implement the utility interface, which defines set_detailes() and get_detailes() methods.
+All classes implement the utility interface, which defines:

+void set_detailes();
+void get_detailes();

-This allows runtime polymorphism: the program can call the same method on any object (Showroom, Cars, Employees, Redmi), and the appropriate subclass method runs.
+This enables runtime polymorphism: the program can call the same method on any object (Showroom, Employees, cars), and the appropriate subclass method runs.

-Additional Notes

-The program uses arrays for storage (can be extended to ArrayList for dynamic size).

-Scanner is used for user input.

-Focused on teaching OOP concepts, not persistent storage.